Networking in Nursing: Why It Matters for Students and Professionals

 Even as early as nursing school, networking is beneficial.
 You can take the opportunity to forge good working relationships with other members of your nursing cohort, as well as with your nursing instructors and the RNs with whom you interact during clinical learning experiences.

-What is the importance of networking in nursing school?
+Why is networking important in nursing school?
 As a nursing student, you will have opportunities to build connections with people who may:

 • Help you develop your nursing skills and judgment